 - A7.1.2 The examination for the following awards has two parts:

 - (i) MA\MSc\LLM (by Research);

 - (ii) MD (Res);

 - (iii) MCh (Res);

 - (iv) MPhil;

 - (v) PhD;

-- (vi) the research component of Professional Doctorates;
+- (vi) the research component of Professional Doctorates:

 - (vii) PhD (by Published Work)

 - (viii) MD (by Published Work)

 - (ix) PhD by Portfolio.

 Part 1 is the submission and preliminary assessment of the thesis or thesis plus practice based materials.
-For an MD (by Published Work) or a PhD (by Published Work), Part 1 is the submission of the Published Work and the synoptic commentary and preliminary assessment of the Published Work.
+For an MD (by Published Work) or a PhD (by Published Work) or PhD by Portfolio, Part 1 is the submission of the Published Work/Portfolio and the synoptic commentary and preliminary assessment of the Published Work/Portfolio.